-When it comes to managed WordPress hosting plans, one of the first service providers you should consider is Liquid Web.
+When it comes to managed WordPress hosting plans, one of the first service providers you should consider is Nexcess (by Liquid Web).
 Having been around since 1997, this veteran hosting provider has become one of the go-to solutions for many established blogs and brands.
-Unlike most managed WordPress hosting providers, Liquid Web wholly owns the data centers they host their client websites on.
+Unlike most managed WordPress hosting providers, Liquid Web wholly owns the data centers they host their Nexcess client websites on.

-Liquid Web has been a leader in advancing a lot of the performance standards in the hosting industry.
+Nexcess (and their parent company, Liquid Web) has been a leader in advancing a lot of the performance standards in the hosting industry.
 Their Nexcess cloud technology, which has long been known for powering large eCommerce sites, is now integral to powering their managed WordPress hosting plans—so blogs and content-focused sites can also get amazing load speeds without relying solely on caching (plus, you don’t have to worry about high traffic spikes slowing anything down).
 It’s a bit technical, but their plans come with 10 PHP workers per website, whereas other hosting companies typically only offer 2.

 But as they say, age is just a number—the real question is, what does this veteran hosting service have to offer?

-One reason Liquid Web has carved out a name for itself in the hosting industry, is how feature-rich their plans are.
+One reason Nexcess has carved out a name for itself in the hosting industry, is how feature-rich their plans are.
 Some of the features you can expect include: